omkarcloud/botasaurus/README.md

 #### What Does Not Work?

-Using `httpx`, `hrequests`, or `cloudscraper` fails because, while they send browser-like user agents and headers, they don't establish a browser-like connection, leading to detection.
+Using `cloudscraper` library fails because, while it sends browser-like user agents and headers, it does not establish a browser-like connection, leading to detection.

 #### What Works?